wiseman-timelord/Chat-Gradio-Gguf/README.md

 Error during installation
 Press any key to continue . . .
 ```
+...possibly its also crashing out on my new windows 8 python 9 setup.
 2. Check for duplicated printed lines during initialization.
 3. Qwen 3 and Deepseek 3, compatibility/integration/features.
 Make test script for both had issues, instead make individual test scripts, just getting one of them working first may be in order.
 4. Need to simplify streaming, I want it character by character instead of chunking into words/sentences, so as to simplify.
 As a result hopefully remove occurences of no response until the complete thing is outputted, just print it how it comes, subject to whatever filters are present.